-Office equipment, furniture, and fixtures 3 years straight line balance Computer equipment 5 years straight line balance Machinery and equipment 5 years straight line balance Right of use asset 5 - 20 years straight line
+Office equipment, furniture, and fixtures Computer equipment Machinery and equipment Right of use asset 5 years straight line balance 3 years straight line balance 5 years straight line balance 5 - 20 years straight line

 Impairment

 At each financial position reporting date, the carrying amounts of the Company's assets are reviewed to determine whether there is any indication that those assets are impaired.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment, if any.
 Where the asset does not generate cash flows that are independent from other assets, the Company estimates the recoverable amount of the cash-generating unit to which the asset belongs.